salsolatragus/academicprogrammer.com/_posts/2017-05-23-wapi17-api-fittness.md

 {% include image.html img="/assets/images/2017-05-23-wapi17-api-fittness.png" title="Imed Hammouda about API Fitness" caption="Imed Hammouda about API Fitness" %}

 Imed Hammouda introduces API value chains.
-He picks up the stakeholder groups [Brad Myers introduced earlier]() (API Designers, APU Users, and Product Users) and puts them in a workflow that leads for Business Assets to products.
+He picks up the stakeholder groups [Brad Myers introduced earlier][brad] (API Designers, APU Users, and Product Users) and puts them in a workflow that leads for Business Assets to products.
 He asks which perspective should be taken when assessing the quality of APIs.

 They come up with 23 Fitness Dimensions and grouped these dimensions according to whether they are technical dimensions, i.e., dimensions that every developer agrees on, such as security, and developer-specific dimensions.
 For the latter, they found that different stakeholders give different priority to these dimensions.
 Furthermore, some dimensions interplay, in the sense that optimizing for one might compromise the API with respect to another.